Operation Mass Appeal

-Former UN arms inspector Scott Ritter revealed in his book, Iraq Confidential (2005), the existence of an MI6-run psychological warfare effort, known as Operation Mass Appeal.
+In his book, Iraq Confidential (2005), Ritter described what he said was an MI6-run psychological warfare effort, known as Operation Mass Appeal.
 According to Ritter: "Mass Appeal served as a focal point for passing MI6 intelligence on Iraq to the media, both in the UK and around the world.
 The goal was to help shape public opinion about Iraq and the threat posed by WMD."
-MI6 propaganda specialists claimed they could spread the misinformation through "editors and writers who work with us from time to time".
+He said MI6 propaganda specialists claimed they could spread the misinformation through "editors and writers who work with us from time to time".

 Ritter, in an interview with Amy Goodman of the US news website Democracy Now!, described how he, as an arms inspector for the United Nations Special Commission on Iraq Weapons of Mass Destruction—and UNSCOM itself—became deeply involved in MI6's "Operation Mass Appeal":